Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Quantum perceptrons and a universal gate set

-for $n=1,..., N_r$ realizes, in average, the identity gate on qubit $k$.
-That is, the first moment of the effective Hamiltonian experience by qubit $k$ vanishes.
+for even $N_{r}$.
+Thus, through rotation, we can realize identity gates on average.
 We can also show that this rotation sequence produces an effective Hamiltonian with vanishing higher moments.
 To see this, we rely on average Hamiltonian theory (for a comprehensive review of AHT see Appendix A in~\cite{PhysRevX.10.031002}).
 According to AHT, the evolution of a time-dependent Hamiltonian $H(t)$ generates can be also generated by a time-independent Hamiltonian $U = e^{-iH_{\text{eff}}}$ where $H_{\text{eff}}\approx \sum_{k=1}^l H_l$ where $l$ is the truncation order and $H_k$ is the $k$th moment contribution.
 Given a rotation sequence, the average Hamiltonian, or fist moment, is

 where $H(t)$ is the Hamiltonian at time $t$ generated by the rotation sequence.
-In the case of Eq.~(\ref{eq:PulsesDoNothing}), as shown in Eq.~(\ref{eq:DoNothing}), this average Hamiltonian vanishes.
+In the case of $R_{k}=e^{-i\pi/2\sigma_i^x}$, as shown in Eq.~(\ref{eq:DoNothing}), this average Hamiltonian vanishes.
 The next moment of this Hamiltonian is